CheickPaul/Finance-Python-Learning-Portfolio/python-for-everybody/module_4_values_types_expressions/README.md

   ---

-  # Module 4 - Lesson 6: Writing Comments in Python - First IPO Program
+  # Lesson 4: Writing Comments in Python - First IPO Program

 In this lesson, we combine many ideas from the previous lessons and write a complete Python program.
 Before building the program, we first learn about **comments** and why they are useful.
 Then we use the **IPO model**: **Input, Processing, Output**.